-Looking at how the world revolves around money, we can’t say we blame people for trying to make large sums of money through immoral and criminal methods.
-We say this because the personality we are about to talk about is Jordan Belfort, who may be a former convict to fraud but is also exceptionally smart about dealing with finances that made his quite reach before he was in prison.
+Looking at how the world revolves around money, we can’t blame people for trying to make large sums of money through immoral and criminal methods.
+We say this because the personality we are about to talk about is Jordan Belfort, a former convict of fraud but exceptionally smart about dealing with finances that made his quiet reach before he was in prison.

 Jordan Belfort Net Worth is -$100 Million.
 Here is the breakdown.